Atos-FiwareOps/sla-dashboard/README.md

-This is the README.txt file for sla-dashboard application.

-sla-dashboard application is composed by the following directories:
+The sla-dashboard application is composed by the following directories:
 * sladashboard: the app related to the application itself.
 The settings file maybe need to be modified: read below.
 * slagui: the sla dashboard GUI project.